-2 Contemporaneously with this response, appellees are filing a motion for expedited briefing schedule applicable to this appeal and to the other pending appeals (see p.
+$^{^2}$ On May 23, 2003, appellees filed a motion for expedited briefing schedule applicable to all then-pending appeals (see p.
 2, supra) from the district court's judgment in this case.
+That briefing schedule should also be made applicable to the instant appeal.